 Be sure to make the driver’s area a clutter-free zone.
 Nothing should ever be able to fall near the driver’s feet and impede the use of the pedals.
 Front seat car organizers will help to keep clutter from getting loose.
 These can be placed on a vacant seat cushion and stocked with all of the loose items needing to be close at hand.
 Most front seat organizers will also have slots for power cords.

-Back seat organizers not only offer additional storage, but can be outfitted with fold down trays to support food plates, DVD players or other entertainment devices.
+Back seat organizers not only offer additional storage, but can be outfitted with fold-down trays to support food plates, DVD players or other entertainment devices.

 For travelers with children, toy components and food crumbs can quickly transform the interior of a car into a mess.
-Keep a hand held vacuum in the garage or parking space.
+Keep a handheld vacuum in the garage or parking space.
 If meals have been consumed in the vehicle during the latest trip, remove all clutter and run through with a vacuum.
 Taking just a minute with the vacuum will keep the car looking and smelling clean.

 If Fido is a frequent passenger in your vehicle, consider purchasing a pet hammock.
 There are many varieties of pet hammocks available for canine travelers.
 A pet hammock connects to the headrests between two rows of seating and prevents pets from tumbling into the foot space between seats in the event of a sudden stop.
-It’s not exactly a pet seatbelt, but is the next best thing.
+It’s not exactly a pet seatbelt but it’s the next best thing.

 Clutter in a vehicle is not just a physical nuisance—it also causes mental distress.
 It inhibits the ability to focus.
 Keeping the car organized not only feels and looks good but it can increase mental concentration on the road (and reduce stress!).
 So, keep the vehicle well organized and tidy to create a pleasant, safe driving experience that you and your passengers can enjoy.